The Kia Seltos is inside the South Korean Top 5 for its 2nd month in market.

 The Hyundai Sonata (+42.7%) reclaims the top spot in the models ranking for the third time in the past 4 months thanks to the new generation, toppling the Hyundai Porter (+13.2%) while the facelifted Kia K7 (+110.6%) is down one spot on July to a still outstanding third place and the Hyundai Santa Fe (-30.1%) now sees its honeymoon with the South Korean customer end.
 Launched last month, the Kia Seltos is up 9 spots to break into the Korean Top 5 for the first time at #5 with over 6.000 sales, already the 2nd best-selling SUV in the country.
 The Samsung QM6 aka Renault Koleos (+60.7%) holds at #10 vs. #18 YTD, the new Hyundai Venue is up 13 ranks on its inaugural month to #12 and the Hyundai Palisade is down 9 to #21.

-Full August 2019 Top 30 All-brands and Top 60 All local models below.
+Full August 2019 Top 30 All-brands, Top 60 All local models and Top 10 foreign models below.